 So let us give them a try and create two tablespaces, which can store the data.
 On top of that I will tell PostgreSQL to use those tablespaces for sorting and to store the new index:

 test=# CREATE TABLESPACE indexspace LOCATION '/ssd1/tabspace1'; CREATE TABLESPACE test=# CREATE TABLESPACE sortspace LOCATION '/ssd2/tabspace2'; CREATE TABLESPACE

 Then we can tell PostgreSQL where to put temporary data:

 test=# SET temp_tablespaces TO sortspace; SET

 In the next step the index creation can start:

 test=# CREATE INDEX idx6 ON t_demo (data) TABLESPACE indexspace; CREATE INDEX Time: 408508.976 ms (06:48.509)

 What we see here during the index creation is that our throughput peaks at higher values than before because more than one SSD can work at the same time.
 Instead of 500 MB / sec peak our throughput goes up to as much as 900 MB / sec at times.
 The overall speed has improved as well.
 We are already below 7 minutes, which is really nice.

-If you add more hardware to the box it might be worth considering to create one filesystem using all disks at once.
-I did not have time to test this options but I assume that it might similar and maybe even better results then what I was able to come up with in this first test.
+If you add more hardware to the box it might be worth considering creating one filesystem using all disks at once.
+I did not have time to test this options, but I assume that it might similar and maybe even better results then what I was able to come up with in this first test.